Coronavirus in Georgia | Real-time updates

 Key Facts:

-- As of late Sunday evening at 8:30 p.m., there were a total of 1,179 deaths from COVID-19 reported from across Georgia -- an increase of four from the Saturday evening update and only up eight from noon on Saturday.
-By comparison, at midday last Monday, the state Department of Public Health had reported a total of 942 deaths across Georgia.
+- As of Monday at 7 p.m., there were a total of 1,243 deaths from COVID-19 reported from across Georgia.
+By comparison, at this time last week, the Georgia Department of Public Health had reported a total of 993 deaths across Georgia.

-- There are 28,671 confirmed cases reported statewide as of Sunday evening.
-This is an increase of 341 over the preceding 24 hours.
-In comparison, between Friday evening and Saturday evening, the increase was significantly more than that -- 838.
-For the 24-hour period between last Saturday, April 25, and Sunday, April 26, the increase was 185, which was significantly lower than the days preceding it, and those numbers increased over the next few days.
-A midday report on Sunday, April 12 also showed a much lower number of increase that the days preceding and following it.
-The numbers reported on Sunday, April 5 and Sunday, April 19, were more in line with the days surrounding them.
+- There are 29,437 confirmed cases reported statewide as of Monday at 7 p.m.
+In comparison, between Sunday evening and Monday evening, the increase was 766

-- For more context, the moving average for the 7-day period ending on April 19 was 737.3 (DPH numbers are most accurate outside the past two-week window).
-That means that for 7-day period preceding April 19, an average of 737 new cases were reported each day.
+- For more context, the moving average for the 7-day period ending on April 20 was 747.9 (DPH numbers are most accurate outside the past two-week window).
+That means that for the 7-day period preceding April 20, an average of about 748 new cases was reported each day.

 - Gov. Brian Kemp's statewide shelter-in-place order expired at midnight April 30.
 However, his order for the elderly and medically-fragile remains in effect until June 12.